 - You will be given acetaminophen to treat pain from larger corneal abrasions.

-- A computed tomography (CT) scan or another imaging study may be required for further investigation of an intraocular object.
+- A CT scan or another imaging study may be required for further investigation of an intraocular object.

-- You may be referred to an ophthalmologist–a physician who specializes in eye care–for further assessment or treatment.
+- You may be referred to a physician who specializes in eye care, known as an ophthalmologist, for further assessment or treatment.

 If you succeeded in removing a foreign object from your eye, your eye should begin to look and feel better in about one to two hours.
 During this time, any significant pain, redness, or tearing should subside.
 An irritating sensation or minor discomfort may remain for a day or two.

-Intraocular foreign objects can result in endophthalmitis, which is an infection of the inside of the eye.
+Intraocular foreign objects can result in endophthalmitis.
+This is an infection of the inside of the eye.
 If an intraocular foreign object damages the cornea or lens of the eye, your vision could be damaged or lost.

 Foreign objects that may land in your eye accidently during everyday activities can be difficult to anticipate or avoid.

 Certain work or leisure activities are more likely to emit airborne objects that could land in your eye.
-You can prevent getting a foreign object in your eye by wearing protective eyewear or safety glasses when you are involved in activities that could involve airborne objects.
+You can prevent getting a foreign object in your eye by wearing protective eyewear or safety glasses when you’re doing activities that could involve airborne objects.

 To prevent getting a foreign object in your eye, always wear protective eyewear when: